 The Twelve Months of Fruits: February

 As the new year comes into sharp focus, we share another vision from The Twelve Months of Fruits (1732).
-Since our very famous groundhog has decreed that an early spring is on the way, we are eager to start gardening, and February offers more varieties of apples and pears to inspire our selection.
+We won't allow the pessimistic prognostications of Punxsutawney Phil to cast a pall over our ponderings of an early spring.
+We are eager to start gardening, and February offers more varieties of apples and pears to inspire our selection.